-- 1. You conduct the home assessments, smoke alarm installations ,and education.
-These things may happen during the same visit or separate visits, depending on your site. - 2.
-You return shortly after installation to test the alarms and ensure that they work properly.[NOTE: This step only applies if alarms are being installed by the fire department.] - 3.
-Approximately 6 months after installation, you conduct follow-up visits to assess the effectiveness of the program.
+- 1. You attend the training of trainers. - 2.
+You return to your organization and train your staff and/or volunteers. - 3.
+Your staff and/or volunteers conduct the home assessments, smoke alarm installations, and education.
+These things may happen during the same visit or separate visits, depending on your site. - 4.
+Staff or volunteers return shortly after installation to test the alarms and ensure that they work properly.
+[NOTE: This step only applies if alarms are being installed by the fire department.] - 5.
+Approximately 6 months after installation, your staff or volunteers conduct follow-up visits to assess the effectiveness of the program.